 The entrance to the reservoir reserve is on the Forrest–Apollo Bay Road, south of Forrest.

-Wurdee Boluc Reservoir is Geelong's largest water storage.
+Wurdee Boluc Reservoir is Geelong's largest surface water storage.

 There is a small picnic area with tables and a public toilet.